-Learn how to diversify your portfolio before the risk of recession hits and protect your family’s peace of mind.
+Learn how to diversify your portfolio and protect your family’s peace of mind before the risk of recession hits.

-Building your career and reputation is another way to build job security that can protect you from lost income during a recession.
-Whether you love your career field or are interested in a change, here are some ways you can invest in your success to limit the negative effects of economic downturns:
+Building your career and reputation is another way to defend against a recession.
+Investing in yourself builds job security and minimizes the possibility of losing your key income stream during an economic downturn.
+Whether you love your career or are interested in a change, the following list outlines several ways you can improve your situation:

-- Go back to school to advance your current career prospects.
+- Go back to school to advance your career prospects.

-- Study to enter a recession-proof field like health care.
+- Study to enter a defensive field, like health care.